gauravsgr/amcheck/README.md

 1. The chrome driver matching the chrome browser should be kept in the directory (where the python file resides).
 The chrome driver can be downloaded from https://chromedriver.chromium.org/downloads.
 2. This app is for demonstration purpose only.
 Refer to the website t&c.
 3. This app can also be run in docker.
 Preferred mode if you want to run the application as it.
 Docker installs both chrome and chromedriver (and a webapp if you use docker-compose).
+If docker-compose is used, the data.txt log can be accessed through the flask app at http://localhost:8888/. (change with IP address if running on a remote/cloud host).
+Alternatively you can bash in the scraper container and check the logs at /tmp/data.txt.
 4. This repo is under automated build at docker hub.
 Images can be downloaded directly instead of building it.
-Steps are:
+General docker commands are:

 [A1] Build docker Image by going (cd) into app directory
 * docker build -t ammscraper .